 Another thing I talk a lot about, is the job I really like at the library.
 I love it because it lets me talk to a lot of people, I get to learn a lot of cool things, and it’s introduced me to books I never would have found on my own.

 One type of book I’ve fallen completely in love with, I found when a lady came in and asked for “the book about the cats”.
-We should be able to find that, i said, there are lots of books written about cats, but no, she said, it’s not written.
-It’s just about the cats.
-I didn’t understand what she was looking for, however, the actual librarian who was also there, knew exactly what book the lady wanted.
+We should be able to find that, I said, there are lots of books written about cats, but no, she said, it’s not written.
+It’s just the book about the cats.
+I didn’t understand what she was looking for, however, the proper librarian who was also there, knew exactly what book the lady wanted.

 Where Shall the Cats Live by Torill Kove.
 Published by Gyldendal in 2018, it is classified as a “wordless book”.

-Wordless books have no words (as it says on the tin), and even though (as already mentioned) I love words, I’m so here for them.
-On Gyldendal’s webpage, the publishers write that wordless books can be read both by those who love to read and those who struggle a bit more, but they’re purpose is to give kids who struggle with reading that feeling of reading an entire book all by themselves.
+Wordless books have no words (as it says on the tin), and even though (as already mentioned) I love words, I’m so here for these books.
+On Gyldendal’s webpage, the publishers write that wordless books can be read both by those who love to read and those who struggle a bit more, but their purpose is to give kids who struggle with reading that feeling of having read an entire book all by themselves.
 This is because the wordless books aren’t read by reading the words, but by “reading the illustrations, discovering details, patterns, feelings and actions – solely by watching and understanding the visual cues; an ability our youngest readers already have.”

 Yes, these books are absolutely wonderful for children.
 But the reason I fell in love with them is the wide audience they can appeal to.
 The illustrations in these books are colourful, vivid and vibrant, and not necessarily just for children.
-The book I’m running away by Mari Kanstad Johnsen, for example, is an example of a wordless book, that utilises a darker style of imagery, while still maintaining the vivid, emotional and thought-provoking nature of these books.
+The book I’m running away by Mari Kanstad Johnsen, for example, is an example of a wordless book, that uses a darker style of imagery to maintain a vivid, emotional and thought-provoking nature.